Message from DG

 CTPA makes a great difference for members, covering issues on behalf of the industry as a whole that would be difficult or inappropriate for individual members, or small groups of members, to tackle.

-Through liaison with the UK competent authority for cosmetics legislation, the Department for Business, Innovation and Skills (BIS), trading standards and other government departments on issues where cosmetics might become involved, the CTPA provides constructive input to new regulatory issues as well as implementation and enforcement discussions in the UK.
+Through liaison with the UK competent authority for cosmetics legislation, the Department for Business, Energy and Industrial Strategy (BEIS), trading standards and other government departments on issues where cosmetics might become involved, the CTPA provides constructive input to new regulatory issues as well as implementation and enforcement discussions in the UK.

 Topic specific practical seminars for members are held to provide detailed guidance and free workshops are held at the CTPA for members’ personnel to help maximise the benefits that members can get from using the CTPA services to best effect.